 On June 30 and July 1, 2011 CRNF entered into two floating-to-fixed interest rate swap agreements for the purpose of hedging the interest rate risk associated with a portion of its \$125 million floating rate term debt which matures in April 2016.
-The aggregate notional amount covered under these agreements totals \$62.5 million (split evenly between the two agreement dates) and commences on August 12, 2011 and expires on February 12, 2016.
+The aggregate notional amount covered under these agreements totals \$62.5 million (split evenly between the two agreement dates) and commenced on August 12, 2011 and expires on February 12, 2016.
 Under the terms of the interest rate swap agreement entered into on June 30, 2011, CRNF will receive a floating rate based on three month LIBOR and pay a fixed rate of 1.94%.
 Under the terms of the interest rate swap agreement entered into on July 1, 2011, CRNF will receive a floating rate based on three month LIBOR and pay a fixed rate of 1.975%.
 Both swap agreements will be settled every 90 days.
 The effect of these swap agreements is to lock in a fixed rate of interest of approximately 1.96% plus the applicable margin paid to lenders over three month LIBOR as governed by the CRNF credit agreement.
-If the swaps were in effect at June 30, 2011, the effective rate would be approximately 5.71% based on the current applicable margin of 3.75% over LIBOR.
-The agreements were designated as cash flow hedges at inception and accordingly, the effective portion of the gain or loss on the swap will be initially reported as a component of accumulated other comprehensive income (loss) ("AOCI"), and subsequently reclassified into interest expense when the interest rate swap transaction affects earnings.
+At September 30, 2011, the effective rate was approximately 4.86%.
+The agreements were designated as cash flow hedges at inception and accordingly, the effective portion of the gain or loss on the swap is reported as a component of accumulated other comprehensive income (loss) ("AOCI"), and will be subsequently reclassified into interest expense when the interest rate swap transaction affects earnings.
 The ineffective portion of the gain or loss will be recognized immediately in current interest expense.